 How To Get Rid Of Hormonal Belly Fat: Causes & Treatment 2023

-Belly fat, unfortunately, is seen by many as unsightly, and a lot of it can be adverse to your health.
+Hormonal belly fat, unfortunately, is seen by many as unsightly, and a lot of it can be adverse to your health.
 Weight gain around the middle can be caused by many changes in your body, including metabolism, menopause, illness, genetics, or a combination.
 Regardless of the cause, the accumulation of belly fat can take a toll on the body over time.
 However, in most cases, belly fat can be treated and reversed.
 Sometimes this is done by treating the underlying medical condition, other times it may be done by direct intervention like bariatric or cosmetic surgery, or medication.
-In this article, we’ll cover the common hormonal causes, how to get rid of hormonal belly, and other techniques that can help you with losing it.
+In this article, we’ll cover the common hormonal causes, how to get rid of hormonal belly fat, and other techniques that can help you lose it.

 What Are The Causes Of Hormonal Belly Fat?

-A hormone is a chemical messenger that your organs use to communicate with each other.
+A hormone is a chemical messenger that your organs use to communicate.
 For example, insulin is released by your pancreas when your blood sugar rises after a meal, telling your body’s cells to take in the sugar.
 Glucagon, released when you’re hungry or fasting, does the opposite–it triggers your liver to put sugar into your bloodstream.

 Multiple hormones control or influence your body’s fat supply, including insulin, cortisol, leptin, and thyroid hormone.
 A hormonal imbalance can cause fluctuations in body fat; these imbalances may be from an underlying condition, some of which we’ll explain next.
 Many times, correcting them can help you lose hormonal belly fat, or assist in helping you decide how to get rid of it.